zackmdavis/Feature_Selection/story.md

 It just keeps going like that, seemingly without—wait!
 What's _that?!_

 The 42,925th and 42,926th numbers in the sequence are 242 and 246.
-Everything around them looks "ordinary"—just random numbers below ten.
+Everything around them looks "ordinary"—just more random numbers below ten.

 ```
 9, 9, 7, 9, 0, 6, 4, 6, 1, 4, 242, 246, 3, 3, 5, 8, 8, 4, 4, 5, 9, 2, 7, 0,